yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

   count for the lower-level Gaussian estimator, and logging mode.

-At entry, it reads `model_object.GetSelectedAtoms()`, builds one `AtomLocalPotentialEditor` per selected atom, and reads the current `LocalGaussianResult` from each atom.
+At entry, it reads `model_object.GetSelectedAtoms()`, builds one `AtomLocalPotentialEditor` per selected atom, and builds a `SecondStageLocalFittingContext` from the same selected-atom order.
+The context stores original local sampling entries via `GetSamplingEntries(false)`, so this stage does not apply the sample selection filter and does not use updated sampling entries produced later in the workflow.
 The previous iteration state is stored as a `GaussianFittingState` with two aligned vectors:

 ```text
 previous_result_list      = current per-atom LocalGaussianResult